matthewninja/simpletab/README.md

 * Google Chrome is required
 * Clone the repository
-* Copy images that you want to use to the `img/` directory
+* Copy images that you want to use to the `img/landscape/` directory
+	* Your images must follow the convention 1.jpg, 2.jpg ...
+	* Modify logic.js to match the number of images you have.
 * Navigate (in chrome) to `chrome://extensions/`
 * Click `Load unpacked extension`
 * That's it!